 Transactions in currencies other than the functional currency of the Group are recorded in functional currency at the rates of exchanges prevailing on the dates of the transactions.
 At each end of the reporting period, monetary items denominated in foreign currencies are retranslated at the rates prevailing on the end of the reporting period.
-Non-monetary items carried at fair value that are denominated in foreign currencies are retranslated at the rates prevailing on the dates of the reporting period.
+Non-monetary items carried at fair value that are denominated in foreign currencies are retranslated at the rates prevailing on the date when the fair value was determined.